Monday, March 16, 2026

-This will be the interactive, voter-friendly part of FWIW.
+This is the interactive, voter-friendly part of FWIW.
 What follows is a list of every Cook County judicial vacancy on the March primary ballot.

 The vacancies are listed on Democratic and Republican ballots alike.